PKHarsimran/StockForcastor/README.md

 # StockForcastor
-Currecntly working on 'Stock Market Predictions with LSTM in Python'
+Currently working on 'Stock Market Predictions with LSTM in Python'